 In 1938 the Nazis moved the column from in front of the Reichstag building to where it stands today.
 If it was not for this move the column would quite likely have been destroyed during the war.

-Climbing to the top is not for the faint-hearted, 285 steps may not sound like a lot but put those into a spiral staircase and you will soon be huffing and puffing.
+Climbing to the top is not for the faint-hearted.
+285 steps may not sound like a lot but put those into a spiral staircase and you will soon be huffing and puffing.
 What makes it harder is trying to maneuver around all of the other tourists especially those doing a pit stop.
-The view from the top is worth the climb though and you can see the Goddess of Victory up close and personal – the observation deck is just below her.
+The view from the top is worth the climb.
+You can see the Goddess of Victory up close and personal – the observation deck is just below her.
 My personal favourite time to climb is at sunset, I think the pictures explain why.

 ➸ The Berlin Victory Column sits in the middle of a large roundabout